 The city of Phoenix officially was recognized on May 4, 1868, when the Yavapai County Board of Supervisors formed an election precinct there.
 With the construction of Phoenix’s first railroad in 1887, the city drew settlers from all over the United States.
 In 1889, it was declared the capital of the Arizona territory.
 Statehood was celebrated on Feb.
 14, 1912, and George W. P. Hunt was elected Arizona’s first governor.

 The future of Greater Phoenix is promising, as new “settlers” and visitors flock to the metropolis to enjoy the Southwestern lifestyle.
-Today Phoenix is the sixth-largest city in the nation, with an estimated population of 4.3 million in the metropolitan area (according to U.S. Census Bureau statistics).
+Today Phoenix is the fifth-largest city in the nation, with an estimated population of 4.3 million in the metropolitan area (according to U.S. Census Bureau statistics).

 Phoenix’s ancient past is preserved in several ruin sites, including Pueblo Grande Museum and Archeological Park.
 Pueblo Grande has a full-time archaeologist on site to help visitors explore and understand the culture of the Hohokam.